-- Persons with chronic health conditions including heart, lung or kidney diseases, diabetes and weakened immune systems
+- Those with chronic health conditions including heart, lung, or kidney diseases; diabetes; and/or weakened immune systems

-Persons who live with or care for people at high risk for developing flu-related complications should also receive influenza vaccine.
+Those who live with or care for people at high risk for developing flu-related complications should also receive the influenza vaccine.
+They include:

 - Health care workers

-- Cover your mouth and nose with a tissue when coughing or sneezing, then throw it away immediately.
-If you don't have a tissue, cough or sneeze into your upper sleeve, not your hands.
+- Cover your mouth and nose with a tissue when coughing or sneezing; throw that tissue away immediately.
+If you do not have a tissue, cough or sneeze into your upper sleeve, not your hands.

 - Get plenty of rest, drink a lot of liquids and avoid using alcohol and tobacco.